 The ARP Act requires that institutions prioritize students with exceptional need, such as students eligible to receive a Federal Pell Grant.
 This will be completed through a common application process at each institution.

-The American Rescue Plan (ARP) Act (HEERF III) Frequently Asked Questions:How are CRRSAA grant recipients selected?
+The American Rescue Plan (SSARP) grant program (also referred to as: HEERF/ARP/CRRSAA/Cares Act ) Frequently Asked Questions:How are CRRSAA/ARP/HEERF grant recipients selected?

-KVCC students who are enrolled in the current semester and have financial concerns are encouraged to complete an ARP Grant application.
+KVCC students who are enrolled in the current semester and have financial concerns are encouraged to complete an SSARP/HEERF Grant application.

 Applications will be prioritized based on “exceptional need.”
-Exceptional need will be determined as a student receiving a Federal Pell Grant during the semester of the ARP Grant application.
+Exceptional need will be determined as a student receiving a Federal Pell Grant during the semester of the SSARP Grant application.

 A FAFSA on file is the only practicable way for an institution to determine the student’s need.